 Surgery: The Machine Analogy Misconception

 Surgery as a treatment option brings up a lot of mixed emotions amongst patients.
-Often it is seen as the last resort.
+It is often the last resort.
 Something that carries with its risks and pain but should definitely work.
 This ties in with our sense that something complicated and riskier should be better than something simpler and risk-free.
 This creates an unrealistic expectation of surgical procedures to deliver miracles.
 Recently, Spine discuss several articles on how back surgeries fail.

 Of course, as with most things, there are always two sides of the story.
-There will be surgical cases where too much was promised, too little delivered.
-But often too, there is a case of the patient simply expecting too much either refusing to understand the risks and possible outcomes or simply (which often I believe is the case) the patient not having a firm enough grasp of the situation and implications.
+There will be surgical cases where too much was promised, and too little is delivered.
+But there is often too a case of the patient simply expecting too much either refusing to understand the risks and possible outcomes or simply (which often I believe is the case) the patient not having a firm enough grasp of the situation and implications.

 As this is a musculoskeletal site, lets focus on orthopaedic surgeries as an example.

 Most of the surgeries, do one of the four things below.